Fooling Partial Dependence via Data Poisoning: Fooling Partial Dependence via Data Poisoning

 \begin{itemize} \item \textbf{Genetic-based}\footnote{For convenience, we shorten the \textit{algorithm based on the genetic algorithm} phrase to \textit{genetic-based algorithm}.} algorithm that does not make any assumption about the model's structure -- the black-box path from data inputs to the output prediction; thus, is model-agnostic.
-Further, we posit that for a vast number of explanations, clearly post-hoc global-level, the algorithm does not make assumption about their structure either; thus, becomes \textit{explanation-agnostic}. \item \textbf{Gradient-based} algorithm that is specifically designed for models with differentiable outputs, e.g.~neural networks \citep{dombrowski-manipulated-explanations, attack-model-fairness}. \end{itemize}
+Further, we posit that for a vast number of explanations, clearly post-hoc global-level, the algorithm does not make assumption about their structure either; thus, becomes \textit{explanation-agnostic}. \item \textbf{Gradient-based} algorithm that is specifically designed for models with differentiable outputs, e.g.~neural networks \citep{attack-model-fairness, dombrowski-manipulated-explanations}. \end{itemize} We discuss and evaluate two possible fooling strategies: \begin{itemize} \item \textbf{Targeted attack} changes the dataset to achieve the closest explanation result to the predefined desired function \citep{dombrowski-manipulated-explanations, heo-fooling-nn-manipulation}. \item \textbf{Robustness check} aims to achieve the most distant model explanation from the original one by changing the dataset, which refers to the sanity check \citep{adebayo-sanity-checks-saliency-maps}. \end{itemize} For practical reasons, we define the distance between the two calculated $\mathcal{PD}$ vectors as $\|x - y\| \coloneqq \frac{1}{I}\sum_{i=1}^{I} (x_i - y_i)^{2}$, yet other distance measures may be used to extend the method.